kpreid/e-on-javascript/README.txt

   >      stderr, "../serve",
   >      makeUpdocParser.parsePlain(<file:foo.updoc>.getTwine())))

-There is also a multi-file updoc runner facility, but it is as yet barely implemented; it is used in the standard test suite (make-test.e).
+There is also a multi-file updoc runner; it is used in the standard test suite (make-test.e).

 --- Implementation notes